elastic/kibana/src/core/MIGRATION.md

 Please talk with the platform team when formalizing _any_ client-side extension points that you intend to move to the new platform as there are some bundling considerations to consider.

-### Move all webpack alias imports into apiExport entry files
+### Move all webpack alias imports into uiExport entry files

 Existing plugins import three things using webpack aliases today: services from ui/public (`ui/`), services from other plugins (`plugins/`), and uiExports themselves (`uiExports/`).
 These webpack aliases will not exist once we remove the legacy plugin system, so part of our migration effort is addressing all of the places where they are used today.